Swifterhtmler/Swifterhtmler/README.md

+# About Me ℹ️:

-- 👋 Hi, I’m @Swifterhtmler
+- 👋 Hi, I’m @Swifterhtmler aka Riku Kuisma.
+I am self taught developer and tech enthusiast specializing in web and mobile deveploment.

-- 👀 I’m interested in Swift and html
+- 👀 I’m interested in developing simple to use and functional websites and ios apps.

-- 🌱 I’m currently learning C++ and python
+- 🌱 I’m currently learning python and MongoDb.

-- 📫 How to reach me email
+- 📫 You can reach me trough email

 <!---
 Swifterhtmler/Swifterhtmler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.